-True story: At a real estate event last week, one of the panelists (a real estate developer) said, "When I was in my thirties, everyone was getting married and having babies.
+At a recent real estate event a real estate developer said, "When I was in my thirties, everyone was getting married and having babies.
 Today, Millennials are getting pets!"

-It's true--and it's not just Millennials who have pets: An estimated 65% of American households have at least one pet.
+It's true—and it's not just Millennials who have pets: An estimated 68% of American households have at least one pet.

 Here's our rundown of things to consider if you're wondering whether you should allow pets in your community.